Welcome to the Microservices Journey

 Explore API Gateway →Why Microservices Matter Today

 Traditional monolithic architectures struggle under the demands of modern software development.
 As systems grow, codebases become difficult to maintain, deployment becomes risky, and scaling becomes problematic.
 Microservices address these pain points by enabling teams to work autonomously on independent services.
+Consider the strategic decisions that drive major platform changes: organizations like Netflix, which launched a $25B buyback after stock slumps—demonstrating how share repurchases actually work for investors, also invest heavily in infrastructure modernization to stay competitive.

 By breaking applications into smaller, focused services, organizations gain agility.
 Teams can develop, test, and deploy services independently.
 Different services can use different technology stacks.
 When one service fails, others continue operating.
 This resilience, combined with the flexibility to choose the right tool for each problem, makes microservices the architecture of choice for many enterprises today.
+The infrastructure landscape is rapidly evolving: emerging players like Nebius, which eyes AI21 Labs in a full-stack AI infrastructure push, represent how compute resources and microservices architectures increasingly intertwine with artificial intelligence capabilities.

 Navigate Your Learning Path